Coping With the Death of Your Pet

 If you are a senior, try interacting with friends and family, calling a pet-loss support hotline, even volunteering at a local humane society.
-If you know seniors in this situation, direct them to this page, and guide them through the difficult grieving process.

 Caring for other pets

 Surviving pets may whimper, refuse to eat or drink, and suffer lethargy, especially if they had a close bond with the deceased pet.
 Even if they were not the best of friends, the changing circumstances and your emotional state may distress them.
-However, if your remaining pets continue to act out of sorts, there could actually be a medical problem that requires your veterinarian's attention.
+(However, if your remaining pets continue to act out of sorts, there could actually be a medical problem that requires your veterinarian's attention.)